-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent in English and in Chinese of the Complaint, and the proceedings commenced on November 24, 2023.
-In accordance with the Rules, paragraph 5, the due date for Response was December 14, 2023.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent in English and Chinese of the Complaint, and the proceedings commenced on February 14, 2024.
+In accordance with the Rules, paragraph 5, the due date for Response was March 5, 2024.
 The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent's default on December 15, 2023.
+Accordingly, the Center notified the Respondent's default on March 6, 2024.

-The Center appointed Deanna Wong Wai Man as the sole panelist in this matter on January 10, 2024.
+The Center appointed Deanna Wong Wai Man as the sole panelist in this matter on March 18, 2024.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.